ivansherbs/insights.ivansherbs.com/review_required/newcontentframework/herb/lemonbalm/en.md

 - Ointment: 700 mg/g ointment applied four times daily.

-## What clinical evidence is there?
+## What clinical evidence is there for lemon balm?

 ### Anxiety (collapsible -opening triggers Audience capture event)
 A small, double-blind, placebo-controlled, randomised, crossover trial involving 18 healthy volunteers investigated the effects of lemon balm extract in two different doses.
 A significant reduction in stress in was seen in the volunteers taking the larger dose; however alertness was also reduced at the higher dose. ([https://www.ncbi.nlm.nih.gov/pubmed/15272110])